Written by DRW Communications, LLC.

 Esquel is an extreme expedition yacht capable of breaking the ice and weathering heavy seas in any hemisphere.
 She is also equipped with a state-of-the-art compact diesel-electric propulsion architecture, able to reach top speeds of 16.5 knots.
 As an expedition yacht, Esquel also has a cruising range of 7000 nautical miles at 13 knots, even in polar regions.

 Thirdly, the vessel offers a 230 square-meter tender garage, fast rib boats, varietal tenders, water sports toys, and diving gear.
 An expansive uncluttered main deck measures 200 square meters, has an aft deck glass superstructure with an enclosed pool and wellness area with panoramic views.
 For instance, there’s plenty of space.
-Esquel accommodates locked containers of any sort and additional tenders if you need it.
+Esquel accommodates locked containers of any sort and additional tenders if you need them.
 Esquel can also deploy two submarines, a land vehicle, off-road motorbikes, and a helicopter.

 Finally, only 80% of the world’s yachting takes place in 20% of the world’s oceans.
 Of that, what is actually beneath the ocean accounts for just 5% of what we know.
-Esquel represents the masterful interplay between advances in superyacht design and style, one the one hand, and advances in extreme adventure and private exploration, on the other.
+Esquel represents the masterful interplay between advances in superyacht design and style, on the one hand, and advances in extreme adventure and private exploration, on the other.
 Which, to say the least, is a form of unrivaled aquatic primacy that could revolutionize the industry (something the Dutch may know a thing or two about).